NikHoh/VIAS/README.md

 To run the MOPP example:

+1. Run the map extraction tool (MET), if not done yet
+   - see section [Map Extraction Tool (`met.py`)](#map-extraction-tool-metpy)
+2. Run the map creation tool (MCT), if not done yet
+   - see section [Map Creation Tool (`mct.py`)](#map-creation-tool-mctpy)
+3. Depending on the installation option:
+   - In case you followed installation A (Build yourself):
-1. Navigate into the example script folder
+     - Navigate into the example script folder
         - `cd workspace/VIAS/vias/examples`
-2. Enter the virtual environment if not activated yet
+     - Enter the virtual environment if not activated yet
         - `conda activate vias_env`
-3. Run the map extraction tool (MET), if not done yet
-   - see section [Map Extraction Tool (`met.py`)](#map-extraction-tool-metpy)
-4. Run the map creation tool (MCT), if not done yet
-   - see section [Map Creation Tool (`mct.py`)](#map-creation-tool-mctpy)
-5. Run the multi-objective path planning (MOPP)
+     - Run the multi-objective path planning (MOPP)
         - `python mopp_example.py`
+   - In case you followed installation B (Docker container):
+     - Mount data folder and run Docker container
+        - `docker run -it -v ~/code/VIAS_data:/VIAS_data vias:latest python3 mopp_example.py`
-6. The MOPP should produce
+4. The MOPP should produce
    - graph representations of the used grid maps in the folder `workspace/VIAS_data/processing/grid_graphs`
    - results of the pre-processing (Dijkstra) module in the folder `workspace/VIAS_data/processing/dijkstra_paths`.
 This includes visualizations of the
      - raw Dijkstra paths
      - the smoothed Dijkstra paths
      - and the approximated (as NURBS curve) paths, i.e. the initial paths that go into the meta-heuristic (evolutionary) optimization step
-7. After successfully terminating, MOPP has created several output files in the respective auto-generated output folder `workspace/VIAS_data/output/<xyz>`:
+5. After successfully terminating, MOPP has created several output files in the respective auto-generated output folder `workspace/VIAS_data/output/<xyz>`:
    - a `scenario_info.json` file with the saved scenario info
    - different formats (`*.html` `plotly` visualization, `*.png` plot, and raw statistics data as `*.pkl`) of the optimization (convergence) statistics
    - a `mopp_statistics.json` file containing (mostly) run-time-related information